chiujef/notebook/README.md

 This project was created to learn more about Angular 4.
 This is a simple OneNote-like web implementation.
 User can create a _**note**_ and add any text in it.
 The user can then compile these _**notes**_ into a _**notebook**_.
+The static output of this project can also be viewed in [Notebook](https://chiujef.github.io)

 The codes were created with an Observable Data Service pattern as described at [Angular University](http://blog.angular-university.io/how-to-build-angular2-apps-using-rxjs-observable-data-services-pitfalls-to-avoid/).